cimug-org/cim-compare/README.md

 The **cim-compare** project is a command line tool for generating CIM model comparison reports.
 For an example report visit [comparison-report.html](https://cim-compare.ucaiug.io/example-comparison-report/comparison-report.html).

-To download this setup and usage guide as a PDF click [here](cim-compare-1.3.0-users-guide.pdf).
+To download this setup and usage guide as a standalone PDF click [here](cim-compare-1.3.0-users-guide.pdf).

 ## Table of Contents
 - [Home](#cim-compare)